 Bay of Bengal's Climate Signs

 In recent times, nature has displayed signs of climate change in the Bay of Bengal, particularly through an increased frequency of deadly cyclones.
-Favorable conditions for mangrove growth are now evident along the Hooghly River near Kolkata, a phenomenon not observed a few years ago.
+Favourable conditions for mangrove growth are now evident along the Hooghly River near Kolkata, a phenomenon not observed a few years ago.
 This is nature's way of illustrating its attempt to adapt to climate change.
-It is crucial for us to take this as a lesson and adapt promptly.
+We must take this as a lesson and adapt promptly.

 Initiating these efforts, several NGOs, in collaboration with researchers, schools, and colleges, have united to plant various types of mangroves known for their effectiveness in mitigating air and water pollution, reducing heatwaves, and sequestering carbon.